DHTMLX/docs-suite/docs/popup/api/popup_attachhtml_method.md

 # attachHTML()

-@short: adds an HTML content into a dhtmlxPopup
+@short: adds an HTML content into a DHTMLX Popup

 @signature: {'attachHTML(html: string): void;'}